Load Balancing Internal IPs in the same region

 Selecting a Load Balancer’s Region

 To take advantage of this cost savings and performance feature, you’ll need to match the location of your Cloud Load Balancer with the node.
 The following screenshot shows you Configuration area of the Create Load Balancer page in the Cloud Control Panel.
-This is where you select the Region:

 Note: If you’re load balancing an external node (one that is external to the Rackspace Cloud), choose the region that is geographically closest to the external node.